- Crisis in Syria

 Santo André, Brazil

-In the mid-19th century, the Saõ Paulo Railway Company laid a snaking network of tracks over Brazil’s green mountains.
+In the mid-nineteenth century, the Saõ Paulo Railway Company laid a snaking network of tracks over Brazil’s green mountains.
 In order to transport coffee beans from inland plantations to the port of Santos on the south coast, a railroad funicular was incorporated that could lift entire trains full of cargo over the undulating terrain.
 A British company provided the steam engines that drove the operation and also founded a workers’ village on the highest point in the area, called Paranapiacaba, meaning “a place to view the sea” in Tupi-Guarani.
 The small houses for railway and funicular employees were constructed from wood, in a style similar to those of British mining towns.
 Paranapiacaba’s civic buildings and larger homes were Victorian in design, and its train station was adorned with a clock tower in imitation of London’s Big Ben.
 The village thrived for 30 years before the introduction of automated machinery undermined the effectiveness of the labor-intensive funicular.
 Paranapiacaba’s population dispersed and its buildings were abandoned by all but a few, left to deteriorate on the hillsides.

 HOW WE HELPED